enormandeau/github_tutorial/files/06_conclusion.md

 # Conclusion

-TODO:
-- Wrap up
+TODO Wrap up

 ## Use Git and GitHub

-- List main uses
+TODO List main uses

 ## Share and collaborate

-- Recap how it can be used effectively
+TODO Recap how it can be used effectively